LinwoodDev/Butterfly/docs/docs/shortcuts.md

 The configure options you have are the following:

-* Empty - the tool is disabled in this mode.
+* Empty - the tool is unchaged.
 * 0 - the tool will function as moving (i.e., hand) in this mod.
 * Positive number - The tool will follow the indexing as explain above.